-Side(s): SS - Single-sided DS - Double-sided CL: CAS Latency
+Side(s): SS - Single-sided DS - Double-sided CL: CAS Latency DIMM support:

-DIMM support:

-- A Supports one module inserted into either slot, in Single-channel memory configuration. - B Supports one pair of modules inserted into either the yellow slots or the black slots as one pair of Dual-channel memory configuration.
+- A: Supports one module inserted in any slot as Single-channel memory configuration. - B: Supports one pair of modules inserted into either the blue slots or the black slots as one pair of Dual-channel memory configuration.